Anchorage attorney named Alaska Public Defender

 A news release from the governor’s office says Cherot most recently worked as an assistant public defender in Anchorage.

-Dunleavy spokesman Matt Shuckerow says public advocacy attorney Beth Goldstein has worked as acting Public Defender since Steiner’s departure April 12.
+He says public advocacy attorney Beth Goldstein has worked as acting Public Defender since Steiner’s departure.